Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 If you already have a backup company file then utilize it to restore your company file.

-Follow these steps to edit the Windows hosts file.
+Follow these steps to edit the Windows host file.

 To perform the following steps, it is compulsory you need to access the Administrator from the server and any computer connected to the server.
 It is necessary that a pen/paper is used to write the required information as you may be back and onward on the computer.

-Step 1: Get IP address and computer name of the server and workstation
+Step 1: Get the IP address and computer name of the server and workstation

 • Now on the run box, enter cmd.